Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Critical, judgmental thinking

-- Difficulty relaxing or "switching off"
+- Trouble relaxing or switching off

-- Frustration with heat, crowds, or delays
+- Frustration with heat, crowds, delays

 Summer Diet: Cooling from the Inside